Breakthrough/PySceneDetect/docs/reference/python-usage.md

 ### Example

-The following code sample ([the `api_test.py` file]((https://github.com/Breakthrough/PySceneDetect/blob/v0.5-beta-1/tests/api_test.py))) illustrates the general workflow and usage of the `scenedetect` module to perform scene detection programmatically.
+The following short program/code sample ([the `api_test.py` file]((https://github.com/Breakthrough/PySceneDetect/blob/master/tests/api_test.py))) illustrates the general workflow and usage of the `scenedetect` module to perform scene detection programmatically.
 It provides a good example as to the general usage of the PySceneDetect Python API for detecting the scenes on an input video and printing the scenes to the terminal/console.

 ```python